The way we work. Professionalism in action.

 This section details your responsibilities and requirements, as a person employed at FedDev Ontario.

-3. Not knowingly taking advantage of, or benefiting from, information that is obtained in the course of your duties that is not available to the public;
+- Not knowingly taking advantage of, or benefiting from, information that is obtained in the course of your duties that is not available to the public.

-5. Reporting in writing to the deputy head, within 60 days of initial appointment or any subsequent appointment, transfer or deployment, using FedDev Ontario’s Conflict of Interest Disclosure Reporting Form, all outside employment and activities, assets, liabilities and interests, or competing official responsibilities that might give rise to a real, apparent or potential conflict of interest or duties in relation to your official duties and responsibilities.
+- Reporting in writing to the deputy head, within 60 days of initial appointment or any subsequent appointment, transfer or deployment, using FedDev Ontario's Conflict of Interest Declaration Reporting FormFootnoteb, all outside employment and activities, assets, liabilities and interests, or competing official responsibilities that might give rise to a real, apparent or potential conflict of interest or duties in relation to your official duties and responsibilities.

-• If there is any real, apparent or potential conflict of interest or duties situation, report the matter to the deputy head.
+- If there is any real, apparent or potential conflict of interest or duties situation, report the matter to the deputy head (via the Human Resources Branch).

 As a person employed at FedDev Ontario, you are required to evaluate your assets and liabilities, taking into consideration the nature of your official duties and the characteristics of your assets.
-If there is any real, apparent or potential conflict of interest or duties between the carrying out of your official duties and your assets or liabilities, you are to report this matter to the deputy head or senior official in a timely manner.
+If there is any real, apparent or potential conflict of interest or duties between the carrying out of your official duties and your assets or liabilities, you are to report this matter to the deputy head or senior official official (via the Human Resources Branch) in a timely manner.

 Where the deputy head or senior official determines that any of these assets or liabilities results in a real, apparent or potential conflict of interest or duties in relation to your official duties, you may be required to divest those assets or to take other measures to resolve the conflict.